unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - having more/better information than your opponent gives an advantage
 - keep the game dynamic by not rewarding staying still
 - avoid mechanics that force players to carefully spread out every single Unit (area of effect weapons)
 - miniature scale is 15mm (1:100).
-Scale is highly abstracted though
+Scale is highly abstracted though and terrain scale is flexible
-- resources reset each round but not the start of each round to prevent jamming at the end of a round
+- resources reset each round but not at the start of each round to prevent jamming at the end of a round
 - games should take 45-60 min

 ### Components and Conventions